skywalkershen/Reading-Notes/JS_GoodParts/notes.md

 2. ### **````(````**
     There are two uses for parentheses in Javascript, invoking function and grouping, use space to distinguish.
     * When invoking function, there is no space between ````(```` and function name.
-    * There is no space bewteen function name and arguments list.
+    * There is no space bewteen function name and arguments list when declaring a function.
     * There is always a space between ````(```` and other elements.
     ***
 3. ### **````;````**